ebobby/active_record_batteries/README.md

 - *Paginable*, provides database pagination.
 - *Sluggable*, provides slug support for your models, normally used for pretty urls.
-- *Deletable*, provides logical deletes.
+- *Deleteble*, provides logical deletes.
 - *Filterable*, provides an easy way to filter your results.
-- *RelationshipScopes*, provides a way to add scopes for your relationships in a single line.

 ## Getting started